ordercloud-api/ordercloud-dotnet-catalyst/README.md

 ### Testing helpers

-When writing an integration test that hits an endpoint marked with `[OrderCloudUserAuth]`, you'll need to pass a properly formatted JWT token in the Authorization header, otherwise the call will fail.
+When writing integration tests that hit an endpoint marked with `[OrderCloudUserAuth]`, you'll need to pass a properly formatted JWT token in the Authorization header, otherwise the call will fail.
 Fake tokens are a bit tedious to create, so `OrderCloud.Catalyst` provides a helper:

 ```c#
 var token = FakeOrderCloudToken.Create("my-client-id");